chronicleworks/chronicle-examples/domains/scienceproject/guide.md

 }
 ```

-With the Labwork done and the activity is brought to an end
+With the Labwork done the activity is brought to an end

 ```graphql
 mutation{